open-zaak/open-zaak/docs/installation/config/env_config.md

 * `JWT_EXPIRY`: duration a JWT is considered to be valid, in seconds.
 Defaults to 3600 - 1 hour.

+* `JWT_LEEWAY`: JWT validation has a time aspect, usually in the form of the `iat` and `nbf` claims.
+Clock drift between server and client can occur.
+This setting allows specifying the leeway in seconds, and defaults to `0` (no leeway).
+It is advised to not make this larger than a couple of minutes.

 * `LOG_STDOUT`: whether to log to stdout or not.
 For Docker environments, defaults to `True`, for other environments the default is to log to file.